Trooper ‘enters intersection on red light,’ crashes into car on SR-9

 A man driving a black Lexus sedan on Telegraph Street proceeded north through the intersection on a green light, Washington City Police spokesman Ed Kantor said.

-“We had a UHP trooper eastbound on SR-9 who entered the intersection on a red light and struck the Lexus,” Kantor said.
+“We had a UHP trooper that was eastbound on SR-9 who entered the intersection on a red light and struck the Lexus,” Kantor said.

 Responding medical personnel from Washington City Fire Department and Gold Cross Ambulance arrived on scene to evaluate both drivers.